Making a Will - your complete guide

 You may choose to use your Will to pass on business interests: for instance you could leave shares in the family company to a son or daughter who has come into the business.
 This is a very tax-efficient way to pass on your assets.

-You can also specify family and friends who you wish to pass on personal items to.
+You can also name family and friends who you wish to pass on personal items to.

 Has a charity helped you or somebody you love?
 Which causes are important to you?